U Sports women's volleyball championship

 The U Sports Women's Volleyball Championship is a Canadian university volleyball tournament conducted by U Sports, and determines the women's national champion.
 The tournament involves the champions from each of Canada's four regional sports conferences.
 The championship trophy, first awarded in 1977, features a two-wheeled oxcart, symbolizing the pioneer era on the Red River in Manitoba.
-The 2025 champions are the Manitoba Bisons and the UBC Thunderbirds have won the most championships with a total of 14, including six in a row from 2008 to 2013.
+The 2026 champions are the Alberta Pandas and the UBC Thunderbirds have won the most championships with a total of 14, including six in a row from 2008 to 2013.

 History

 The championship trophy awarded to the gold medalists of the tournament.

 While intercollegiate volleyball had been played in Canada since 1947, championships had been played for conference titles only.
 In 1969, the Canadian Women's Interuniversity Athletic Union (CWIAU) was formed (a precursor to today's U Sports organization) to provide a regulatory body for national competition.
 For the 1969–1970 season, the Calgary Dinos were named the first unofficial champions.
 The first official champions were the Manitoba Bisonettes, who were crowned following the 1970–1971 season after they defeated the Toronto Varsity Blues in four sets.
 While full historical championship results are not readily available, the championship was initially a round-robin tournament where the teams with the best records would then play for the championship.
 This was changed for the 1983 championship when the tournament changed to single-elimination.
 The 2020 and 2021 championship tournaments were cancelled due to the COVID-19 pandemic.